Rabbit Hole (2010 film): Reception

 Festival and other advance showings of the film garnered good reviews, particularly for Kidman and Wiest.
 The film received a standing ovation at the 2010 Toronto International Film Festival.
-Kirk Honeycutt of The Hollywood Reporter said, "Kidman grabs the central focus of the story as the more distraught of the two.
+Kirk Honeycutt of The Hollywood Reporter said: "Kidman grabs the central focus of the story as the more distraught of the two.
 The performance is riveting because she essentially plays the entire film at two levels, the surface everyday life and then what is turning over and over again in her mind."
-Peter Debruge of Variety found it "a refreshingly positive-minded take on cinema's ultimate downer: overcoming the death of a child", and called it "[a]adroitly expanded" from the stage play, "with Nicole Kidman and Aaron Eckhart delivering expert, understated performances".
-Roger Ebert gave it 3.5 stars out of 4, calling it "... entertaining and surprisingly amusing, under the circumstances.
+Peter Debruge of Variety found it "a refreshingly positive-minded take on cinema's ultimate downer: overcoming the death of a child", and called it "[a]droitly expanded" from the stage play, "with Nicole Kidman and Aaron Eckhart delivering expert, understated performances".
+Roger Ebert gave it 3.5 stars out of four, calling it "... entertaining and surprisingly amusing, under the circumstances.
 The film is in a better state of mind than its characters.
 Its humor comes, as the best humor does, from an acute observation of human nature.
 We have known people something like this.
 We smile in recognition.
-Apart from anything else, "Rabbit Hole" is a technical challenge.
+Apart from anything else, Rabbit Hole is a technical challenge.
 It is simple enough to cover the events in the story, not so simple to modulate them for humor and even warmth.
 I knew what the movie would be about, but I was impressed by how it was about it."

-Richard Corliss of Time magazine named it one of the Top 10 Movies of 2010.
+Richard Corliss of Time named it one of the Top 10 Movies of 2010.